OWASP/OdTM/applications/OdTMServer/README.md

 # OdTM Server

 The OdTM Server implements an ontology-driven threat rule engine.
-Our plans include creation of the JSON-based remote API application, aimed to perform automatic threat modelling on a given system description through a domain-specific threat model.
+Our plans include creation of a JSON-based remote API service, aimed to perform automatic threat modelling on a given system description through a domain-specific threat model.

-At the moment you can test the simple console application that allows loading the base model and a set of domain-specific models and test them against semantic interpretations of DFD:
+At the moment you can try the simple console application that allows to load the base model and a set of domain-specific models and test them against a semantic interpretation of DFD.
+You can represent source data as:

-* represented as a text file with ABox axioms, like [this one](cases/01verysimplecase)
+* a text file with ABox axioms, like [this one](cases/01verysimplecase)